Dieser Artikel ist auch verfügbar auf: Deutsch

 The people in Port Barton are all very kind and always ready to help.
 On our arrival there was this young Filipino guy who helped us carrying our luggage and also arranged an accommodation for us.
 We did our island hopping tour with him, too, and on top of that he was our personal guide and contact person during our whole stay.
 Last but not least, he arranged the bus transfer back to Puerto Princesa for us and even told the bus to come directly to our resort.
 A really nice guy!

 In Port Barton you have power for only a few hours a day.
 For us as digital nomads this wasn’t really good since you simply also don’t have an internet connection and a 3G connection is unfortunately not available in this isolated place.
-But if you wanna just relax and have a quiet vacation with lying in a hammock with ocean view while reading a book, this place is right for you!
+But if you want to just relax and have a quiet vacation with lying in a hammock with ocean view while reading a book, this place is right for you!
 If you’re looking for party, action and hustle and bustle, you’re completely like a fish out of water here.

 Small shop in Port Barton on Palawan